eerimoq/simba/doc/user-guide/socket-devices.rst

 Python modules
 --------------

-There are a few Python modules in the ``bin/socket_device`` folder.
+There are a few Python modules in the :github-tree:`bin/socket_device<bin/socket_device>` folder in the Simba repository.
 These modules implements the same interface as the default Python module/package with the same name, and can be used to communicate over a socket device instead of using the hardware.

 - ``serial.py`` implements the `pyserial`_ interface.